rtlabs-com/p-net/doc/network_topology_detection.rst

-To install Proneta on Windows, use the "Download Proneta Basic free" link on the Siemens web page: https://new.siemens.com/global/en/products/automation/industrial-communication/profinet/proneta.html The file is named ``proneta_VERSION.zip``.
+To install Proneta on Windows, use the "Download Proneta Basic free" link on the Siemens web page: https://new.siemens.com/global/en/products/automation/industrial-communication/profinet/proneta.html The file is named :file:`proneta_VERSION.zip`.
 Registration is required.
-Unzip the downloaded file, and double-click the ``PRONETA.exe`` file to start the program.
+Unzip the downloaded file, and double-click the :file:`PRONETA.exe` file to start the program.

 Turn off the ART tester tool before starting Proneta, otherwise Proneta can not scan the network.